psu-arts-arch-3/art-203/unit-2/lesson-3/exercise-2-wireframes-in-illustrator.md

 ### Mockups

-Taking the wireframe to the next level, mockups adds colors, fonts, and graphics to create a lifelike replica of the final website.
+Taking the wireframe to the next level, mockups add colors, fonts, and graphics to create a lifelike replica of the final website.
 It's good to get dimensions and sizing as close as possible to the final product, but certainly you want a 2D image that you can show to people to convey what the final site will look like.
 If you're working with a separate web developer, this might be as far as the designer goes in the process, as they hand of their mockup as a reference image.

 ### Prototypes

 Both wireframes and mockups can be made into interactive prototypes, where you can actually click on things to simulate the final user experience.
 We'll talk more about prototypes in Unit 3—for now, we will be making static 2D graphics in Illustrator.

-Lynda Course: [Illustrator for Web Design: Wireframing](https://www.lynda.com/Illustrator-tutorials/Welcome/368388/374147-4.html?srchtrk=index%3a1 linktypeid%3a2 q%3aillustrator+wireframe
+**Lynda Course:** [Illustrator for Web Design: Wireframing](https://www.lynda.com/Illustrator-tutorials/Welcome/368388/374147-4.html?srchtrk=index%3a1 linktypeid%3a2 q%3aillustrator+wireframe
 page%3a1